Fahn Cooper: Pre-draft

-Cooper decided to declare himself eligible for the 2016 NFL Draft after having no eligibility remaining after his 2015 season at Ole Miss.
-He was projected to be a sixth or seventh round selection after performing well at the 2016 NFL combine at Indianapolis.
+Cooper decided to declare himself eligible for the 2016 NFL draft after having no eligibility remaining after his 2015 season at Ole Miss.
+He was projected to be a sixth or seventh round selection after performing well at the 2016 NFL Combine in Indianapolis.
 He performed at Ole Miss' Pro Day and improved on his combine stats.
 He was able to bench press 225 lbs 24 times and had a 9-foot 8 inch broad jump, a foot and two inches better than at the combine.
 He also performed well during his positional drills but was overshadowed by outstanding performances by teammates and projected first rounders Robert Nkemdiche, Laremy Tunsil, and Laquon Treadwell.

 San Francisco 49ers

-The San Francisco 49ers selected Cooper in the fifth round (174th overall) in the 2016 NFL Draft.
+The San Francisco 49ers selected Cooper in the fifth round (174th overall) in the 2016 NFL draft.

 On May 6, 2016, the 49ers signed him to a four-year, $2.52 million rookie contract with a signing bonus of $184,384.

 Going into training camp, Cooper was expected to compete for the 49ers' starting right guard position along with Ian Silberman and fellow rookies Joshua Garnett and John Theus.
 First rounder Garnett ultimately won the starting right guard position with Theus winning the backup left tackle position.
 He was released as part of the 49ers' final roster cuts but was added to their practice squad after going unclaimed.
 He spent his entire rookie year on the practice squad although on November 15, 2016, he was added to the practice squad's injured list due to "a medical issue that is non-mechanical in nature."